nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 -------- ---------------- -------- -------
 ```

-Dump registers to see what the CPU is doing:
+To debug this, dump registers to see what the CPU is doing:

 ```plain
 (qemu) info registers